eivinskr/fileTabulator/README.md

 # fileTabulator
 Create a LaTeX-table with persistent description of files.
 Even if files are moved, renamed or changed.
-Automatically adds new files and remove deleted files from table.
+Automatically add new files and remove deleted files from table.

 ## How does it work?
 The script: